Skip to content

 Believe it or not, there are companies who can’t claim to know exactly where all their materials come from and exactly who touches them before they get to you.

-This is typically a greater issue for companies that manufacture physical products.
+This is obviously a greater issue for companies that manufacture physical products.
 They might not know exactly where their manufacturers (typically abroad) get the materials to make their goods, or what their labor conditions are like.

 More ethical and responsible trade and labor practices begin with complete transparency.